search close

 About signals

 Signals are labels that describe requests.
 Requests are tagged with signals based on the logic of your active rules.
-Per our data storage and sampling policy, the type of signals that requests are tagged with help determine which individual request data is stored and available in the web interface.
+Per our data storage policy, the type of signals that requests are tagged with help determine which individual request data is stored and available in the web interface.
 You can find and search for requests that have been tagged with a specific signal on the Requests page.

 Limitations and considerations